HaoZeke/funmolsim_2019/about.md

 ---

 # About FunMolSim 2019
 Molecular simulation is a powerful tool to investigate the thermodynamic and transport properties of a variety of systems.
-A broad class of scientific phenomena can be explored and understood from a molecular level and is also reflected in the increased number of publications in this area, by many folds, in recent years.
-The advances in computing technology, on the other hand, have also enabled us to solve a wide range of complex problems.

-The objective of this workshop is to expose the students and researchers to various molecular simulation techniques with particular emphasis on engineering applications.
-The workshop mainly is targeted for assistant professors, PhD Scholars, Post-doctoral fellows and master students.
+A wide class of scientific phenomena can be explored and understood from a molecular level.
+The advances in computing technology have also enabled us to solve a wide range of complex problems.
+The objective of this workshop is to expose the students and researchers to various molecular simulation techniques with special emphasis on engineering applications.
+The school particularly is targeted for graduate students, post-doctoral students, young lecturers, and assistant professors.
 The lectures will enable the participants to learn the fundamental concepts of molecular simulations and its applications in solving a wide range of engineering problems.

-This QIP course on Fundamentals of Molecular Simulations is aimed at sharing the pedagogical and research procedures employed at different IITs and IISc.
-The workshop comprising of lectures and lab session shall give the participants of learning, teaching and doing research and development and hopefully aid them in establishing a similar procedure at their home institutes.
+The following topics will be covered in the workshop:

+1. Introduction to statistical mechanics, statistical ensembles, intermolecular potentials
+2. Basics of molecular dynamics simulations, the extension to various ensembles.
+3. Introduction to Monte Carlo simulations
+4. Efficient calculation of phase equilibria of pure fluids and mixtures using Gibbs ensemble and extended ensemble simulations
+5. Transition Matrix Monte Carlo simulation for phase diagram, GCMC simulation for adsorption/desorption of gases/liquid in porous materials.
+6. Advanced free-energy methods, umbrella sampling, metadynamics
+7. Coarse-graining methods for soft matter simulations
+8. Introduction to DPD and Brownian dynamics simulations
+9. Extensive tutorials on writing molecular simulation codes
+10. Hands-on experience on molecular simulations s/w such as GROMACS, LAMMPS, TOWHEE

 <!-- ## What are Molecular Dynamics? -->
 <!-- [Molecular -->